 - 1. Launch the JDK Installer. - 2.
-Follow the onscreen instructions, using the default settings to configure the installation. - 3.
+Follow the onscreen instructions to install the software.
+Use the default settings to configure the installation. - 3.
 Download the JCE if you haven't already.
 Then extract the downloaded file. - 4.
-Copy the following files from the extracted folder to C:\Program Files\Java\jre6 or 7\ lib\security\: - local\policy.jar - US\export\policy.jar
+Copy the following files from the extracted folder to C:\Program Files\Java\jre<version>\lib\security\: - local_policy.jar - US_export_policy.jar - 5.
+Accept the prompt to replace the existing files.

-Replace the existing files when prompted.